 You may also be looking to upgrade to a set of carbon handlebars.
 While alloy bars are cheap, stiff and durable, carbon is a bit lighter and will absorb more vibration before it can reach your hands.
 Learn more in our best MTB handlebars buyer's guide.

-Comb through any mountain bike review, and you will find the word modulation used with gusto; this refers to the range between when the brake bites and the wheel locks up, with higher performance brakes offering more reach between these two points.
+Comb through any mountain bike brake review, and you will find the word modulation used with gusto.
+This refers to the range between when the brake bites and the wheel locks up, with higher performance brakes offering more reach between these two points.
 Depending on where they fall on the price spectrum, both cable-actuated and hydraulic brakes can offer lots or minimal modulation.

-If your bike was on the budget end of the spectrum, the discs might have 'Resin Pads Only' printed somewhere on the rotor.
-Upgrading these will not only leave you with a better rotor but also make metallic brake pads, which offer superior braking power, especially in the wet and durability, an option.
-We typically match brake pads to calipers (Shimano pads to Shimano brakes); however, third-party pads like those from Swiss Stop are a great option too — just avoid cheap generic brands.
+If your bike was on the budget end of the spectrum, the discs might have 'resin pads only' printed somewhere on the rotor.
+By upgrading to the best mountain bike disc brake rotors, not only will you have a better rotor but also make metallic brake pads, which offer superior braking power, especially in the wet and durability, an option.
+We typically match brake pads to calipers (Shimano pads to Shimano brakes); however, third-party pads like those from Swiss Stop or Fibrax are a great option too — just avoid cheap generic brands.

 Have you upgraded your rotors and pads and still feel like you want more braking power?
-Look at upgrading your calipers from a twin-piston to a four-pot system.
+Look at upgrading to a set of the best mountain bike brakes to greatly enhance your stopping power.

 The SRAM G2 is SRAM's brake offering for trail riders, sitting below the heavier-duty Code downhill brakes.
 It’s proved a total smash hit with anyone looking for a rowdy brake at an affordable price, so it’s stayed in the lineup.
 Read more about our thoughts in our full SRAM G2 Ultimate review.

 Rolling stock is one of the most expensive upgrades you can make to your bike, but it will also be one of the most noticeable.
-Depending on how deep your pockets are a new set of wheels can drop a significant amount of weight from your bike, adding cornering grip, improving hub engagement and rolling resistance.
+Depending on how deep your pockets are, investing in a set of the best mountain bike wheels can drop a significant amount of weight from your bike, adding cornering grip, improving hub engagement and rolling resistance.

 A wider rim will allow you to use wider tires, lower tire pressure, more grip and comfort, and less rolling resistance.
 Rim material is also a significant consideration, with alloy rims offering considerably more performance benefits for the money.

-If you're an XC rider, after price, weight is probably going to be your top priority as this will make your attacks and changes in pace lighting fast and leave you lugging few grams up steep climbs.
+If you're an XC rider, after price, weight is probably going to be your top priority as this will make your attacks and changes in pace lighting fast.
 On the other end of the spectrum, for riders sending drops and bashing through rock gardens, a more robust trail or enduro wheelset with a burly rim and a few extra spokes is the way to go.

 Upgrading your suspension can come in two forms, the tune, and the physical components.
 To decide which is the best route for you to take, ask yourself what exactly you're looking to improve about your bike's suspension.

-If it’s a high-performance, lightweight cross-country suspension fork that you’re after, there aren’t many options that can beat the Fox Float 32 Factory Step Cast.
+If it’s a high-performance, lightweight cross-country suspension fork that you’re after, there aren’t many options that can beat the RockShox SID Ultimate.

-We put the Fox 32 SC through the paces to find out how it compares to the competition.
+We put the RockShox SID Ultimate through the paces to find out how it compares to the competition.
 Read our full thoughts in our review.

 By now, you probably have a 1x drivetrain on your bike.
-But if you don't, it's absolutely an essential upgrade.
+But if you don't, it's an absolutely essential upgrade.
 Not only is maintenance and shiting easier, but it makes your bike look much cleaner.
-You'll never have to worry about a front derailleur again, and the range of gear ratios available is seriously impressive, especially for climbing steep hills in your granny gear.
+You'll never have the hassle of worrying about a front derailleur again, and the range of gear ratios available is seriously impressive, especially for climbing steep hills in your granny gear.